Sueharu Fukami: Education and Professional Activity

 Fukami studied ceramics at Kyoto Arts and Crafts Training Centre and graduated at age eighteen in 1965.
 His early work consisted mainly of stoneware.
 Following graduation, at age twenty Fukami worked with the family firm before being encouraged by a friend to enter into an art competition.
 Fukami subsequently submitted of one of his porcelain works to the prestigious Nitten Exhibition (The Japan Fine Arts Exhibition), one of Japan's largest art competitions.
-It's acceptance and inclusion in the prestigious venue allowed him to earn early notoriety as an artist and commit fully to a career as a professional ceramicist.
+Its acceptance and inclusion in the prestigious venue allowed him to earn early notoriety as an artist and commit fully to a career as a professional ceramicist.
 Fukami began concentrating on qingbai glaze in 1975 and developed his signature high-pressure slip-casting technique in 1980.
 His initial success was not immediately followed by further recognition, however, leading him to reinvent his work and style several times before finding his acclaimed signature style.
 In 1975, Fukami married his wife Chieko Takahashi, a fellow ceramic artist, who scholars suggest aided him in finding his working technique.

 Fukami's ceramic sculptures were introduced outside of Japan for the first time when he won Grand Prix for the 43rd Premio Faenza in 1985.
-Fukami became the third Japanese ceramicist ever to win this internationally-acclaimed annual ceramic art competition held in Faenza, Emilia-Romagna, Italy.
+Fukami became the third Japanese ceramicist ever to win this internationally acclaimed annual ceramic art competition held in Faenza, Emilia-Romagna, Italy.
 This achievement was followed by a successful solo exhibition tour in Europe in 1986 as the winner of the previous year's competition.
 In 2005, Fukami was invited to show again in Faenza, this time as a solo show featuring 25 prize-winning works to commemorate the twentieth anniversary of his international career.

 This came on the heels of Fukami's major retrospective of early works at the Ruth and Sherman Lee Institute for Japanese Art at the Clark Centre, Hanford, California in 2002.
 In 2002, American collector and founder of the Lee Institute, Willard G. Clark, visited Fukami's Kyoto studio and acquired forty early works for the Institute as promised gifts.
 One of these pieces was Haruka na Umi (Distant Ocean), a prize-winning ceramic sculpture from the 1976 Japan Contemporary Arts and Crafts Exhibition.
-The Lee Institute's 2002 exhibition featured three prize-winning works from the 1985 Premio Faenza, including this newly-acquired Haruka no kakei (Distant Seascape), as well as Kaze no kaikei (Seascape of Wind) and Kyoko no omoi (Pure Thought).
+The Lee Institute's 2002 exhibition featured three prize-winning works from the 1985 Premio Faenza, including this newly acquired Haruka no kakei (Distant Seascape), as well as Kaze no kaikei (Seascape of Wind) and Kyoko no omoi (Pure Thought).
 After several later additional acquisitions, the Clark now holds 52 pieces and constitutes the largest and most representative collection of Fukami's works to date.

 Fukami's 1.2-meter-wide horizontal sculpture titled Shinsho II (Infinity II), held by the Brooklyn Museum of Art in New York is one of the best examples of his work from the 1990s.
 It is installed as a permanent installation at the Museum that Asian Art Curator and Chair Amy Poster notes is one of the most popular works of art in the Brooklyn Museum's Japanese gallery.